Real topological Hochschild homology via the norm and Real Witt vectors: Real Hochschild homology

 \subsection{Comparison between Real Hochschild homology and THR}

-We will now show our definition of Real Hochschild homology serves as the algebraic analogue of Real topological Hochschild homology.
-In particular, the two theories are related by a linearization map which is an isomorphism in degree 0.
+We now show Real topological Hochschild homology and Real Hochschild homology are related by a linearization map which is an isomorphism in degree 0. \begin{thm} For any $(-1)$-connected $E_\sigma$-ring $A$, we have a natural homomorphism